MagecCODE/MyRollaBall_Game/README-english.md

 **A little humor never hurts**

-But seriously, the build was made for Windows ***SORRY***, so don’t be a goat and try to install it on anything other than Windows.
+But seriously, for Git compatibility reasons, the Builds folder cannot be uploaded and is covered in the .gitignore file.

 ### Installing 🔧

-Just clone the repository into your folder, and once it’s cloned, you’ll find the executable in the Builds folder.
+Just clone the repository to your folder, and once you have it cloned and the Unity package installed, I'll give you a link to build it and run the demo.

+* [Creating Builds in Unity](https://learn.unity.com/course/roll-a-ball/tutorial/building-the-game?version=6.0) - Part of the Unity tutorial where the build of the executable is explained.

 ## Built With 🛠️